Gallopsled/pwntools/docs/source/globals.rst

 ``from pwn import *``
 ========================

-The most common way that you'll see pwntools used is
+The most common way that you'll see binjitsu used is

     >>> from pwn import *